-My name is Sophie, and I suppose I am here because I love reading and writing.
+My name is Sophia, and I am here because I love reading and writing.
 I want to learn and grow, and I want to record and share this process.

-Once upon a time, I was an English major.
+Once upon a time, I decided to be an English major.
 I enjoyed that time of my life, and I did not want it to end.
-But it did, and I have a BA which is worth something only to me apparently.
-Somehow I ended up with two children after college instead of the MA I began, but of course, I do not regret that.
-MAs are overrated.
+But it did, and I have a BA which today is worth something only to me.

 About ten years ago I discovered blogging.
 Since then, I have had several brief and rewarding blogging experiences.
 I love the concept of self-publishing.
 It’s democratic and it allows for diversity.
 A good blog requires time, skill, and dedication.
 It’s a worthy pursuit for a writer.
 I remember reading somewhere that blogging helps develop an eye for the meaningful.
 And practicing communication is always beneficial.

 I am a poet by nature.
 I appreciate some contemporary poetry, but I especially love the classics.

 As for reading, I prefer classics as well.
 I do also enjoy some genre fiction: magical realism, fantasy, and sci-fi, as well as spiritual classics and non-fiction.